by Azrael Tseng

 Her breath grew heavy.
 “I don’t want to.
 I’ve seen you in your darkness; I don’t want you to be alone anymore.”

-“Yet you desire His embrace.”
+“Yet you desire His embrace,” she said.

 At those words his flesh dissipated into smoke and her hand grasped nothing.
 She heard a bitter, ironic laugh but could not tell where it came from.
 The surrounding woods stood deserted, empty like the huts.